SulmanM96/MVC_Registration/README.md

 # MVC_Registration
-Created a basic website from the model first method to see how differnet it is from the databse first model
+Created a basic website from the model first method to see how different it is from the database first model Prerequisites

-Prerequisites
 Visual Studio Basic